Some say that even before the Conquest, the ruling class in the place we now call Mexico used corruption as a way to govern.

-They learned how to convert kickbacks, bribery and graft into loyalty and servitude.
-They re-engineered extortion and influence peddling (among other practices) into mainstays of social stability, part of an elaborate pact that sustained not only political parties and labor unions but alliances and whole bureaucracies.
+But the Conquest is when it all came together: the ‘conversion’ of kickbacks and graft into loyalty and servitude.
+The colonial Spaniards re-engineered extortion and influence peddling into mainstays of social stability, part of an elaborate pact that sustained their political structure, their labor unions, political parties, alliances and bureaucracies.

-Put differently, corruption became a building block of a huge edifice built on patronage.
-Power and influence, rather than law, became the modus operandi of the PRI – and every other Mexican political party.
-Not just the so-called grease that oils the wheels (as Americans or Europeans would conceive it) but the very pillars of society.
+In a word, corruption became a building block of a huge edifice built on patronage.
+Power and influence, rather than law, became the modus operandi of the nation’s political class.
+Not just the so-called grease that oils the wheels (as Americans or Europeans would see it) but the very pillars of society.

 No sector was off-limits, from sports to journalism to religion.
 Even today, there is a common attitude, a certain pattern of behavior among Mexicans that is not aligned in any way with Western morals.
 For corruption is regarded here not as a moral or human failing but a failing of society, an aberration of law.